wmeints/effective-llm-applications/manuscript/07-retrieval-augmented-generation.md

 ### Preprocessing Content into vector data

 The content indexer is responsible for preprocessing raw content into vector store records.
 As we discussed in [#s](#retrieval-component-architecture), we can preprocess content in any way we wish, but for the sample, we need to keep things pragmatic because we're working with a book that's long-form content.
-We could process the Content in a chapter per section, but we could end up with chunks that are either very long or very short.
+We could process the content in a chapter per section, but we could end up with chunks that are either very long or very short.

-We'll split the Content into approximately 1000 tokens each to simplify things.
+We'll split the content into approximately 1000 tokens each to simplify things.
 This way, we can be sure that we have a good balance between the size of the chunks and the amount of chunks we have.
 The code sample shows the structure of the `ContentIndexer` class:

 ```csharp
 public class ContentIndexer(